 - 4. Building height and scale needs to relate to topography and site conditions. - 5.
-Orientate development to address the street.

-- 6. Use colour, materials and surface treatment to reduce building bulk. - 7.
+Orientate development to address the street. - 6.
+Use colour, materials and surface treatment to reduce building bulk. - 7.
 Landscape plantings are to be provided to reduce the visual bulk of new building and works. - 8.
 Articulate walls to reduce building mass.

 Complies - the proposed development does not result in unacceptable bulk and scale impacts.
-The proposed dual occupancy (attached) has been sufficiently modulated and articulated, with the building designed to be fully compliant with the front (albeit minor variation for planters), rear and side boundary setback controls.
-The proposal reduces cut and fill where possible apart from the provision of the basement which is consistent with approvals granted in the immediate area and analysis within the visual and streetscape assessment.
-The proposal has been designed to create an improved visual relationship to the existing streetscape of Crown Road noting the existing front setbacks, building heights and two to four storey-built form of surrounding streets.
+The proposed dual occupancy (attached) has been sufficiently modulated and articulated, with the building designed to be compatible with the streetscape character establishing appropriate setbacks in accordance with relevant built form controls and with the prevailing building line on the southwestern side of Moore Road and achieving full compliance with the prescribed maximum building height for the site.
+The proposal has been designed to create an improved visual relationship to the existing streetscape of Moore Road noting the existing front setbacks, building heights and built form of surrounding streets.
 As per the requirements, the proposal complies as follows:

-- The side, front and rear setbacks have been designed to be compliant with DCP requirements. - The proposal does not have large continuous wall planes. - The building height and scale is compatible with the existing streetscape and with the adjoining buildings. - The project designer has utilised colours and materials which assist to reduce the bulk and scale and create a sense of openness. - The proposed landscape plan will enhance the site and the area with new plantings which will reduce the visual bulk of the new building works.
-The design of the dwellings also includes planters to soften the bulk and scale. - The building has been designed and articulated to reduce the building mass.
+- The front setback has been appropriately designed to respond to the prevailing building line on the south-western side of Moore Road and to be compatible with the average setback of the adjoining properties at nos.
+33 and 37 Moore Road. - The side and rear setbacks have been designed to be compliant with DCP requirements. - The proposal does not have large continuous wall planes. - The building height and scale is compatible with the existing streetscape and with the adjoining buildings. - The project designer has utilised colours and materials which assist to reduce the bulk and scale and create a sense of openness. - The proposed landscape plan will enhance the site and the area with new plantings which will reduce the visual bulk of the new building works. - The building has been designed and articulated to reduce the building mass.

-It is therefore our professional opinion that the objectives of D9 Building Bulk have been met through a great architectural design with innovative architecture which improves the urban environment of Queenscliff.
+It is therefore our professional opinion that the objectives of D9 Building Bulk have been met through a great architectural design with innovative architecture which improves the urban environment of Freshwater.